christiandudel/dtms/README.md

-- Markov chain methods: (partial) state/life expectancy, (partial) lifetime risk, (partial) distribution of occupation time, (partial) distribution of waiting time to first visit, (partial) distribution of waiting time to last exit, based on (partial) distributions variance/standard deviation and median of occupancy time and first visit/last exit, Markov chains with rewards.
+- Markov chain methods: (partial) state/life expectancy, (partial) lifetime risk, (partial) distribution of occupation time, (partial) distribution of waiting time to first visit, (partial) distribution of waiting time to last exit, (partial) distribution of waiting time to absorption, based on (partial) distributions variance/standard deviation and median of occupancy time and first visit/last exit, Markov chains with rewards.
 - Inference: analytic standard errors and variance-covariance matrix for transition probabilities; simulated inference using the bootstrap and the block bootstrap for other quantities, supports parallel computing.